 Hugh Jackman, most widely known for playing Wolverine in the X-Men franchise, is more than just a talented actor with a great accent.
 He’s also an incredible singer, dancer, and overall showman.
 This year, Jackman is taking his act on a world tour that started in May and will end in mid-October.
 The show consists of music from Broadway shows (like The Boy From Oz) and film, including The Greatest Showman and Les Misérables.
 Laughing Man Coffee, a company founded by Jackman and David Steingard, will bring its coffee truck to select cities on the tour.
 Keep an eye on Laughing Man’s Instagram and Twitter accounts for more information about the truck’s stops.
-Keala Settle, who starred in The Greatest Showman with Jackman, will appear as a special guest at his New York and California shows.
+Keala Settle, who starred in The Greatest Showman with Jackman, will appear as a special guest at several of his shows.

 Jackman opened the show with music from The Greatest Showman, kicking off the night with “The Greatest Show” and “Come Alive,” promising a lively and entertaining night.
 After briefly talking about his start in acting, he transitioned into “Gaston,” the role he played, from “Beauty and the Beast.”
 He segued into the song him and his wife, Deborra-Lee Furness, had their first dance to at their wedding.
 The evening took on a slightly different tone, including “You Will Be Found” from Dear Evan Hansen, “Soliloquy,” from Carousel.
 One of the singers from the chorus was also featured, giving a beautiful performance of “This Is Me” from The Greatest Showman.
 The first portion of the show ended with Les Misérables and was a medley of “Valjean’s Soliloquy,” “I Dreamed A Dream,” and “One Day More,” featuring more incredible singers and providing a last bout of chills before intermission.